“Report to the Nation after One Year of Martial Law”

-The priority we have given to Mindanao in our integrated development approach was dictated in part by the immense resources of that area that had to be tapped, in part by an old social question that has nagged me since I first came to the Presidency.
+The priority we have given to Mindanao in our integrated development approach was dictated in part by the immense resources of that area that had to be tapped, in part, by an old social question that has nagged me since I first came to the Presidency.

 We have never really bridged the cultural gap between the majority of the Filipinos and our Muslim brothers, and it is for us now to really bridge it.
-The troubles that broke out last October, fanned by Communist agitation and propaganda, did not precede our plans for the area: they delayed rather than hastened the implementation of our projects.
+The troubles that broke out last October, fanned by Communist agitation and propaganda, did not precede our plans for the area: They delayed rather than hastened the implementation of our projects.

 The Muslim areas have a lot of catching up to do with the more developed parts of the country, and in this we were committed to give them all possible support.

-That is why new road arteries are being built simultaneously in the area, food production, education, and health services are being given utmost emphasis, and economic activity is being given a big push.
+That is why new road arteries are being built simultaneously in the area; food production, education, and health services are being given utmost emphasis; and economic activity is being given a big push.
 P496 million have been appropriated for Mindanao, apart from the funds coming from foreign loans for development.
-A Muslim information center has been opened in Marawi, the Institution of Islamic Studies in the University of the Philippines, Amanah Bank has been created with a capitalization of P100 million: barter trade has been resumed with Sabah; and a unique type of development loan is being given to those who had fled to the hills but later opted to live a normal life.
+A Muslim information center has been opened in Marawi, the Institution of Islamic Studies in the University of the Philippines, Amanah Bank has been created with a capitalization of P100 million; barter trade has been resumed with Sabah; and a unique type of development loan is being given to those who had fled to the hills but later opted to live a normal life.

 Our relations with our neighbors and the outside world have been marked with civility and friendship, with a deepened understanding on the part of our allies of the new decisions we have had to take in pursuance of the society we are trying to build.

 Our reforms have won the respect and confidence even of those who were skeptical about the prospects of our success immediately after September last year.
 We have won new friends without losing any of our old ones.
-We continue to maintain a strong presence in the ASEAN, and other forums of importance.
+We continue to maintain a strong presence in the ASEAN and other forums of importance.

 We have forged new ties with Eastern Europe, strengthened existing ties with the Islamic nations of Africa and the Middle East, as well as the non-Islamic ones.
-Only a few weeks ago, we sat down in friendly consultation with dignitaries from Libya, Saudi Arabia, Senegal and Somalia on how the Islamic nations can help in our effort to lift up the Muslim areas.
+Only a few weeks ago, we sat down in friendly consultation with dignitaries from Libya, Saudi Arabia, Senegal, and Somalia on how the Islamic nations can help in our effort to lift up the Muslim areas.

 At the root of all these is a new sense of vitality and discipline, a new sense of pride that has taken hold of our people.
-Here at last is a people, who will obey the law not because they fear punishment, but rather because they know that by supporting order and government, they are building with their own hands the future that they want.
+Here at last is a people who will obey the law not because they fear punishment but rather because they know that by supporting order and government, they are building with their own hands the future that they want.
 It makes one proud to be one of them, and to see what they have become.

 Many will ask, what do you consider your worthiest accomplishment during the last 12 months?
 My answer is: the transformation of our people.
 It is this reaching out to one another, to do something ”extra” for the country and for one’s fellowmen.
 It is here that our democratic revolution inscribes its greatest virtue, its most important gain.
 For it is that makes an age, a culture, a civilization.

-The sheer momentum of our reforms so far has thrust our country forward on its journey toward full national development.
+The sheer momentum of our reforms so far has thrust our country forward on its journey towards full national development.
 But, compared to the long way we still have to go, we have taken only a few steps.

 And we cannot afford to linger on the road.
-If we do, we risk being overtaken by a re-assertion of old habits, a relapse into complacency and indolence.
+If we do, we risk being overtaken by a reassertion of old habits, a relapse into complacency and indolence.